 The regulation of gas transit should seek to ensure advantages for consumers and enhanced supply security in SwitzerlandFluxSwiss manages the majority of gas transit capacity through Switzerland.
-FluxSwiss is not active in the gas trade itself or into the domestic Swiss market, but only sells transit capacities of the Transitgas pipeline to international gas transporters.
+FluxSwiss is not active in gas trading itself or in the domestic Swiss market, but only sells the transit capacities of the Transitgas pipeline to international gas transporters.
 To this end, FluxSwiss has leased 90 percent of the pipeline capacity from Transitgas AG on a long term basis.
 The remaining 10 percent is reserved for Swiss gas supply.

 FluxSwiss therefore rejects the current regulatory proposal for transit and instead proposes an alternative market model that ensures that the transit through Switzerland is regulated to be Europe-compatible, as required by the Federal Council, and makes an additional contribution to Switzerland's security of supply.

 With its statement on the draft GasVG, FluxSwiss wants to ensure that ...

 ... no risks and costs linked to transit are transferred to Swiss consumers: the demand for transit capacities fluctuates strongly and there is no secured base load in the transit business.
 Revenues to cover costs can only be achieved through entrepreneurial flexibility.
 With this, FluxSwiss and foreign customers of FluxSwiss bear 90 percent of the risk of the pipeline costs.
 If the existing set-up was to be abruptly changed, Swiss consumers would have to assume these risks and costs, since the uncovered costs of the transit would be passed on to the domestic market.